Practice nurses run various clinics and are able to help you with:

 Other services also available at Woodlands include:

 We offer a regular programme of child health reviews.
 You will be invited to bring your child at the ages of 8 weeks, 8-12 months and two years.
 Child immunisations are by appointment for the first baby immunisation and for the pre-school immunisation as your child must be checked by a GP.
-All other immunisations are given by our practice nurse each Tuesday 13:30 to 16:30.
+All other immunisations are given by our practice nurse.
 It is advisable to make an appointment for these as well.
-If you can’t make a Tuesday please speak to the practice nurse, as other arrangements can be made.
 The most important thing is to ensure your child is fully immunised.
-The health visitors are also available at clinic times for advice and information.
 The Health Visiting team provide a clinic at All Saints School every Friday between 10:00 and 12:00 for help and advice regarding your child.

 We have two community midwives attached to the practice.
 They work with the GPs to provide care for pregnant women.
 Most women choose to have their babies at the John Radcliffe Hospital.
 Those who give birth at St. George’s Ward, Wallingford or at home are cared for during the birth by midwives only.